polashmahmud/php/docs/class-03.md

 if (condition) {
   code to be executed if condition is true;
 } elseif (condition) {
-  code to be executed if condition is true;
+  code to be executed if condition is false and elseif condition is true;
 } else {
-  code to be executed if condition is false;
+  code to be executed if and elseif both condition is false;
 }
 ```